guenoledc/ethereum-web3-plus/README.md

 ## Change log

+### v 0.4.4
+- Adjustment of the compiler bin and abi file loading to handle solcjs file names that includes the solidity file.

 ### v 0.4.3
 - While testing Ganache, I found different behavior of getTransaction just after submitting a transaction.
 It does not exists hence the reading of submitted gas should be delayed.
 - Correct the implementation of TransactionReceipt.status